AlfieRider/neural-network-ensemble-from-scratch/theory/forward-propagation.md

 \mathbf{a}^{(2)} = f^{(2)}(\mathbf{z}^{(2)})
 $$

-A set of generalised formulae for this is such that:
+A generalised formula for this is such that:

 $$
 \mathbf{a}^{(n+1)} = f^{(n+1)}(W^{(n+1)}\mathbf{a}^{(n)} + \mathbf{b}^{(n+1)})